Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: Related Work

 As the second contribution of this work is DropNode, a regularization technique for GCNNs, this section is dedicated to review existing regularization methods for GCNNs.
 Additionally, the relations between our method and the existing methods are presented.

 Dropout~\citep{srivastava2014dropout} is a commonly used regularization technique for various types of neural networks, including GCNNs.
 In dropout, a percentage of neural units is kept active during training using Bernoulli distribution, which in turn reduces the co-adapting effect of neural units.
 In testing, by using the full architecture, the network is able to approximate the averaging of many thinned models, leading to better performance.
 Unlike dropout, our method (DropNode) randomly removes nodes of the underlying graphs during the training of GCNNs.
 Conceptually, DropNode alters the data instead of neural units of network architecture.
 DropNode is similar to the work of Chen \textit{et al.}~\citep{chen2018fastgcn} in terms of random node sampling.
 However, we take a further step by adding an \textit{upsampling} operation, which recovers the dropped nodes from the previous sampling step.
 This arrangement allows us to yield the data augmentation effect following the U-Net principle~\citep{ronneberger2015u}.
 In the model proposed by Gao \textit{et al.}~\citep{gao2019graph}, pooling and unpooling operations are used to create a graph-based U-Net architecture.
 However, the pooling uses \texttt{top-k} selection based on scores of nodes; the scores are computed using a scalar projection of node features.
 This is different from our method as we randomly sample nodes using the Bernoulli distribution.
 As a result, the model in~\citep{gao2019graph} does not have the regularization effect because the architecture is fixed across training and testing.
 In the work of~\citep{rong2019dropedge}, edges are randomly removed to regularize GCNNs, which is similar to our method in terms of modifying the underlying graph.
 However, as the number of nodes of the graph is kept unchanged, downsampling and upsampling operations are not used.
-As a result, while the method in~\citep{rong2019dropedge} is easy to integrate to various GNN architectures, the regularization effect is not as strong as the proposed method, which alters both edges and nodes.
+As a result, while the method in~\citep{rong2019dropedge} is easy to integrate to various GNN architectures, the regularization effect is not as strong as the proposed method, which alters both edges and nodes. { Closest in spirit to our work is GRAND~\citep{feng2020graph}, where the authors use the Bernoulli distribution to randomly replace node feature vectors with zero vectors.
+Still, GRAND keeps the structure of the original graph unchanged while we modify the original graph's structure, changing node transition probabilities.
+Besides, GRAND leverages multiple branches to augment the graph features while we rely on a single branch, which is simpler.
+Finally, different from GRAND, we show that the proposed DropNode can be applied to fully supervised tasks such as graph classification. }